-We found a free checklist from the Centers for Disease Control (CDC) that estimates the risk of falling for older adults and identifies the causes of their fall risk.
+We found a free checklist from the Centers for Disease Control and Prevention (CDC) that estimates the risk of falls among older adults and identifies the causes of fall risk.

-It also provides information that helps you discuss specific concerns about real-life situations with their doctor.
+It also provides information that helps you discuss specific concerns about real-life situations with your doctor.

-We explain how to use this fall risk checklist to take preventive action before a fall happens.
+We explain how to use this fall-risk checklist to take preventive action before a fall occurs.

-The CDC's fall risk checklist has 12 simple Yes/No questions that assess your older adult’s fall risk.
+The CDC’s fall risk checklist includes 12 simple yes/no questions to assess an older adult’s fall risk.

 It asks about their history of falls, how steady they feel in real-life situations, medications, and mood.
 If they score 4 points or more, they have a greater risk of falling.

-If the score shows that your older adult’s fall risk is high, talk with their doctor as soon as possible.
+If the score shows that your older loved one’s fall risk is high, talk with their doctor as soon as possible.

 Showing the completed checklist to the doctor gives them a better idea of which types of movement or other issues are increasing your older adult’s fall risk.

-When the doctor has more information to work with, they’ll be able to make better recommendations on how to reduce the likelihood of falls.
+When the doctor has more information, they can make better recommendations to reduce the risk of falls.

 Recommended for you: